-14. Guarante ees The transfer of the transf

-a.
-Are there

-(i) Electrical work Please select

-(ii) Roofing Please select

-(iii) Central heating Please select

-(iv) National House Building Council (NHBC) Please select

-(v) Damp course Please select

-(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select

-b.
-If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-c. l. e any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: Please select

-15. Bounda ries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Please select
+14. Guarante ees a.
+Are there any guarantees or warranties for any of the following: (i) No (ii) No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Yes b. ve answered yes or 'with title deeds', please give details of the work or ns to which the guarantee(s) relate(s): This was 2021/20 As an as insurance as a small area of Japanese Knotweed identified in spring 2021.
+Is professionally treated throughout the growing season of 22 and 2023.
+There are no further signs of growth.
+Is surance to future buyer there will be a ten year indemnity be guarantee and monitoring in place of Solutions ltd. NB - This area is approximately 25 metres from sec. c.
+Are there any outstanding claims under any of the guarantees listed above?
+No If you have ve answered yes, please give details: 15.
+Boundar ies So far as last 10 ye you are aware, has any boundary of your property been moved in the ears?
+No If you hav

 16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Please select b. that affects your property in some other way?
-Please select c. that requires you to do any maintenance, repairs or improvements to your property?
-Please select If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+No b. that affects your property in some other way?
+No c. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.